Level114/level114-subnet/scripts/example_usage.md

 - ✅ Keep memory usage efficient (>50% free RAM)

 **Participation (35% of score):**
-- ✅ Install all required plugins (Level114, SpecsPlugin)
+- ✅ Install all required plugins (Level114)
 - ✅ Attract active players to your server
 - ✅ Maintain proper registration with subnet